jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 * It allows the same equipment and protocols be reused in a different context in the future. e.g. A core router of today can become an edge router in a near future and an access router in the further future if the protocol implementations are adaptable.

-* It can reduce complexity in implementations as well as in network management that are usually indicated in highly optimized systems
+* It can reduce complexity in implementations as well as in network management that are usually inherent in highly optimized systems

 * It can let network equipment operate for a longer period and can reduce the frequency of hardware upgrades, in turn reducing the environmental impact associated with manufacturing, transporting, and disposing of the old/new hardware.